The Maier Museum of Art

 Benny Andrews was one of ten children in a family of sharecroppers from Plainview, Georgia.
 The first in his family to attend school beyond seventh grade, Andrews created figural works using an innovative collage technique.
 English Teacher is an homage to his High School English teacher and the importance of education in his life.
 The mixed-media portrait demonstrates how portraiture has evolved since the early 1900s.

-Betye Saar, one of the most significant African American female artists active today, is known for combining found materials and personal objects into collage.
+Betye Saar, one of the most significant African American female artists active today, is known for combining found materials and personal objects into assemblage.
 Nevermore reminds viewers of the Transatlantic Slave Trade and provides students an opportunity to consider what life was like for enslaved Africans in colonial America.
 The work includes a thin dress made from netting, worn by her aunt, held up by two handmade paper ravens, and black coral.
 This mixed-media work is another example of ways artists in the 21st century depict ideas, and in this case, using found, non-traditional materials.

 Conceptual Art